Microsclerotherapy for leg thread veins in Maidenhead

-Microsclerotherapy is the established treatment for thread veins and spider veins on the legs, using precise injections of a sclerosant solution to collapse and fade visible surface veins.
-At Berkshire Aesthetics in Maidenhead, suitability is assessed clinically and treatment is delivered within our doctor-led, CQC-registered clinic.
+Microsclerotherapy is the established treatment for leg thread veins and spider veins, using precise injections of a sclerosant solution to close and fade visible surface veins.
+At Berkshire Aesthetics in Maidenhead, suitability is assessed clinically in our doctor-led, CQC-registered clinic, including whether larger varicose veins or underlying venous reflux need referral before cosmetic treatment.

 Clinical overview